-To reader: This draft of the updated Market Neighborhood Plan incorporates input from the public outreach activities conducted since January 2019, city staff, and representatives from the Market Neighborhood Association.
+This draft of the revised Market Neighborhood Plan incorporates input from the public outreach activities conducted since January 2019, city staff, and representatives from the Market Neighborhood Association.
 In addition to edits to the existing neighborhood plan, other changes include combining goals and policies to reduce redundancy and renumbering the policies.
-New policies or paragraphs with major text edits are indicated by yellow highlights.
-Maps and photos will be updated in subsequent drafts.
+Photos will be updated in the final format at time of adoption.

-The Market Neighborhood is bounded by Market Street and the Market Street Corridor on the east, Lake Washington on the south and west, and Juanita Bay on the north.
+New: The Market Neighborhood is bounded by Market Street and the Market Street Corridor on the east, Lake Washington on the south and west, and Juanita Bay on the north.
 The development pattern is well established with single-family homes throughout the neighborhood, while commercial and multifamily uses are located along the Market Street Corridor south of 18th Avenue West.

-New: The Market Neighborhood is much beloved by its residents.
+The Market Neighborhood is much beloved by its residents.
 Their vision for the future is to preserve the many unique elements that make this neighborhood highly livable, while contributing to progress on community priorities in a manner that is both consistent with, and enhancing of, the existing neighborhood character.

 There are many notable assets of the Market Neighborhood.
 The Market Neighborhood adjoins downtown Kirkland, and sits adjacent the commercial corridor of Market Street, which provides access to public transportation.
 Bordering Lake Washington, the neighborhood provides public water access, and beautiful lake, city and mountain views that are enjoyed by both residents and the greater community.
 Importantly, the neighborhood has five parks, Heritage, Lake Avenue West, Waverly, Kiwanis, and Juanita Bay, where the public can enjoy extensive open spaces, walking paths, tennis courts, beaches, and wildlife viewing in natural habitat.
-The neighborhood is rich in historic buildings and residences, and the housing stock is characterized by single-family residences.
+The neighborhood is rich in historic buildings and residences, and the housing stock is consistently.

+characterized by single-family residences.
 Many mature trees have been preserved, and still public and private westerly views abound along the neighborhood's topography that slopes down to the lake.
 Routes for bicycles and pedestrians are present, although partially developed, with valuable potential for future north-south connections.
 Most of all, residents of the Market Neighborhood feel a strong sense of connection and community with their neighbors, who span multiple generations of civic-minded residents.